-Hard Wire Installation Instructions
+Hard Wire Installation

 - Connect the red wire from pin 1 marked “+10 … 30V DC” to a fused positive 12V or 24V power source in your vehicle or your vehicle’s positive battery terminal with an in-circuit fuse.
-We recommend a 2 amp fuse be fitted inline.
+We recommend a 2 amp fuse be used.

 - Connect the black wire from pin 7 to your vehicle’s negative battery terminal, grounded vehicle chassis or negative power source.

-- (TMR-S7e & TMR-S5 External Antennas Model) Install the 3G data antenna (Long and thin) underneath your dash on a plastic surface, it does not need a view of the sky.
+- (TMR-S5 External antennas model only) Install the 3G data antenna (Long and thin) underneath your dash on a plastic surface, it does not need a view of the sky.
 The antenna has an adhesive pad on the bottom side to aid in mounting.
 For best signal strength the antenna should be oriented vertically up and down in relation to the ground.
-Do not mount the 3G data antenna directly onto metal or within 2 inches of any metal surface as it will reduce the antenna’s signal strength and your tracker may not be able to connect to the mobile data network.
+Do not mount the data antenna directly onto metal or within 2 inches of any metal surface as it will reduce the antenna’s signal strength and your tracker may not be able to connect to the mobile data network.
 Avoid placing the antenna directly next to your vehicle’s electrical wiring.
 The GPS & Data antennas are waterproof but the tracker hardware unit is not.

 Accessories Installation Instructions

 Track My Ride supports driver identification via a driver ID keyfob reader and driver ID keyfobs (sold separately) which can be used by your drivers to maintain the records of who is operating your vehicle in your reports.
 The reader will register the unique ID of the keyfob when the keyfob is pressed to the reader for 1 second.
 The keyfob’s unique ID will be matched against one of your existing drivers, or a new driver record for the keyfob will be created automatically if no match was found.